ACS Bridge Career Kick-Starter Workshop

 • ACS Bridge Fellows

-• Graduate students and postdoctoral researchers based in the U.S. from groups that are underrepresented in the chemical sciences
+• Graduate students based in the U.S.

 What You'll Do

-The CKS Workshop interactive programming includes learning modules, discussions with a diverse panel of professionals, one-on-one career consultations with a career advisor, and opportunities for creating meaningful professional connections.
+The CKS Workshop interactive programming includes learning modules, discussions with a panel of professionals, one-on-one career consultations with a career advisor, and opportunities for creating meaningful professional connections.

 Participants will: